Mobile office guide: set up and work from anywhere

 Your mobile office location can be anywhere with reliable internet access.
 The key is choosing spaces that match your work needs and security requirements.

-Popular mobile office locations:
+Popular mobile office locations include:

 How to cope with the downsides